DIET - EXERCISE - FITNESS For Life

 defined as the ability to quickly react to outside stimuli without losing

 balance, stability or postural alignment.
-Jumping rope, playing catch,
+Jumping rope, playing catch, working

-excellent methods for developing agility.
+methods for developing agility.

 The Institute of Health's Dietary Reference Intake (DRI) recommendations allow for a wide range of protein intake -- anywhere from 10% to 35% of total calories -- for normal, healthy adults.
-For example, on an 1,800 calorie diet, you could safely consume anywhere from 45 grams (that's 10% of calories) to 218 grams (35%) of protein per day.
+For example, on an 1,800-calorie diet, you could safely consume anywhere from 45 grams (that's 10% of calories) to 218 grams (35%) of protein per day.

 diet provides adequate protein.
 Protein supplements are rarely needed by